HL7/fhir-pacio-cognitive-status/input/pagecontent/profile_highlights_and_guidance.md

   </tr>
   <tr>
     <td>category</td>
-    <td>A required field with the preferred binding to the code system https://terminology.hl7.org/1.0.0/ValueSet-observation-category.html.
+    <td>A required field with 'extensible' binding to the code system https://terminology.hl7.org/1.0.0/ValueSet-observation-category.html.
 This field should contain the value ‘survey’ for PAC assessment.</td>
   </tr>
   <tr>
     <td>code</td>
-    <td>A required field with ‘preferred’ binding to the LOINC code system http://loinc.org/.</td>
+    <td>A required field with ‘extensible’ binding to the LOINC code system http://loinc.org/.</td>
   </tr>
   <tr>
     <td>subject</td>